 Silk polymer is about as long as 140 nm

-Shorter than slik polymer
+Shorter than silk polymer

 Repeating unit is peptide bond

-Repeating unit of wool is peptide bond
+The repeating unit of wool is peptide bond

 Chemical bonding groupings of the silk polymer are hydrogen bonds, the carboxyl and amino groups which give rise to the salt linkages

-Chemical bonding grouping of the wool polymer are hydrogen bonds, salt linkages, peptide and disulfide bonds etc.
+Chemical bonding grouping of the wool polymer are hydrogen bonds, salt linkages, peptide and disulfide bonds etc